I am a Senior Lecturer in Reproductive Immunology based in the Department of Metabolism, Digestion and Reproduction at Imperial College London.

 I did my PhD at the University of Cambridge on NK cells in human pregnancy.
 I then went on to a post-doctoral project investigating the transcriptional control of NK cell development in mice, which I undertook at Imperial College London.
 In 2015, I was awarded a Sir Henry Dale Fellowship, which I used to start my own laboratory at the Royal Free Hospital Campus of UCL.
 Working closely with the liver transplant team, my group showed that long-lived resident NK cells are present in the human liver and defined some of that pathways by which they develop.
 We also showed that NK cells recruited to the liver become less functional in obesity-associated liver disease, and that this is associated with a decreased ability to clear cancer cells.

-In 2019, I returned to Imperial, and to reproductive immunology.
-I took up a Borne-funded Lectureship in Reproductive Immunology in 2021 and was promoted to Senior Lecturer in 2022.
+In 2019, I returned to Imperial as a Lecturer in Reproductive Immunology, and in 2021 and was promoted to Senior Lecturer in 2022.
 My research group is interested in how innate immune cells in the human uterus, particularly ILCs, are involved in the physiological processes of pregnancy and how this may fail in disorders of pregnancy such as pre-eclampsia and pre-term birth.
 During the pandemic, I have also been involved in collating and communicating information on the effect of SARS-CoV2 infection and COVID vaccination on fertility, pregnancy and breastfeeding, and in research on how COVID vaccination affects the menstrual cycle.

 I lecture on Immunology of Pregnancy, Immunology of Transplantation, Viral Immunity and SARS-CoV2 Immunology, act as a mentor to a Windsor Fellow and do outreach in local primary schools.